 Contributions by the City of Charlotte: The City of Charlotte contributes an amount equal to the Member's eligible compensation multiplied by the statutory contribution rate of 12.65%.
-In this fiscal year, the City increased their contributions to 16.39% per the funding initiative and COLA.
+In this fiscal year, the City continued their agreement to incremental funding increases and COLA payment, totaling to an 18.39% level.
 Any other differences between the aggregate City and Member contributions are due to (a) service purchases made by Members for which the City does not make contributions and (b) City contributions for those Members away on military deployments during which Members are not required to make contributions.